Biconed graphs, weighted forests, and h-vectors of matroid complexes: Biconed graphs and rooted forests

+To see that these are the only internally passive elements, first note that $0\ol{0}$ is always internally active if present as it's the smallest edge in the underlying graph.
+Suppose that $xv$ is a connecting edge in $T$ (with $x = 0$ or $x = \ol{0}$) where $v$ the smallest vertex in $C_v$ and also the only connecting vertex in $C_v$.
+We must then have $\ol{0} \notin C_v$.
+If we remove $xv$, to replace it with a smaller edge, we would need to replace it with an edge from $T_0$ that connects a vertex in $C_v$ to $0$ or $\ol 0$.
+But since $v$ is the smallest vertex in $C_v$ it is not possible to do this with an edge that is smaller that $xv$.
+We conclude that $xv$ is internally active.
+The result follows. \end{proof}

-We let $\GG$ denote the graph obtained from $G^{A,B}$ by removing the edges of $T_0$ and also removing the vertex $0$.
-Notice that for any spanning tree $T$ of $\G$, the graph $T \setminus T_0$ in $\GG$ gives a spanning subforest of $\GG$.
-This process of course loses information, but we will attach just enough auxiliary data to such a spanning subforest to encode all the activity information of the original spanning tree $T$.
+For a biconed graph $\G$, recall that $\GG$ is the graph obtained from $\G$ by removing the edges of $T_0$ and also removing the vertex $0$.
+Notice that for any spanning tree $T$ of $\G$, the graph $T \setminus T_0$ in provides a subforest of $\GG$.
+This process of course loses information, but we will attach just enough auxiliary data to such a subforest to encode all the activity information of the original spanning tree $T$.
+See Figure \ref{fig:birooted} for a preview of the construction.

-For this we extend some notions from \cite{KookLee2018}, where the case of a complete bipartite graphs was studied.
-Suppose $F$ is a spanning forest of $\GG$.
+To make this precise we extend some notions from Kook and Lee \cite{KookLee2018}, where the case of complete bipartite graphs was studied.
+Suppose $F$ is a (not necessarily maximal) spanning forest of $\GG$.
+We emphasize that $F$ must contain all the vertices of $\GG$, but need not be a maximal acyclic subgraph of $\GG$, and should be thought of as an acyclic collection of edges of $\GG$ in which all vertices are included.
 A \emph{rooted component} of $F$ is a component in the forest which has exactly one vertex marked as a \emph{root vertex}.
 A \emph{birooted component} of $F$ is a component which has $2$ vertex roots, with one root in $A$ and the other in $\ol A \cup \ol{0}$.

-\begin{definition} Given a biconed graph $G^{A,B}$, a \emph{birooted forest} (of $\GG$) is a spanning forest $F$ of $\GG$ such that $\ol{0}$ is rooted, at most one component is birooted, and every other component of $F$ is rooted. \end{definition}
+\begin{definition} Given a biconed graph $G^{A,B}$, a \emph{birooted forest} (of $\GG$) is a spanning forest $F$ of $\GG$ such that $\ol{0}$ is a root vertex, at most one component is birooted, and every other component of $F$ is rooted. \end{definition}

-Recall that $\T(\G)$ is the set of all spanning trees of a biconed graph $\G$.
+See Figure \ref{fig:birooted} for an example of birooted forest.
+Recall that $\T(\G)$ denotes the set of all spanning trees of a biconed graph $\G$.
 We let $\R(\GG)$ denote the set of birooted forests of $G^{A,B}_{\text{red}}$.
-Our first result relates these sets:
+Our next result relates these two sets.

 \begin{lemma} For any biconed graph $\G$ there exists a bijection $\phi_1:\T(\G) \rightarrow \R(\GG)$. \end{lemma}